Keith Flint honoured with amazing Prodigy Christmas light display

 As reported by Essex Live, the display is made up of over 3,000 bulbs which move in sync to a medley of classic Prodigy tracks, including ‘Out Of Space’, ‘Warriors Dance’, and ‘Omen’.

-Burt said that the ‘Omen’ section of the show alone took over 30 hours to programme with the help of online software.
-His 14-year-old neighbour Ben Wood mixed all of the music.
+Burt said that the show took over 30 hours to programme with the help of online software.
+His 14-year-old neighbour Ben Wood mixed all of the music featured.

 “I’m into my metal mainly, but The Prodigy bridged the divide between the genres really well,” said Burt.
 “I saw them live but it was very surreal when we heard [Flint] was gone.”